nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 For institutions that work on common topics (e.g. genomics), you might have a centralised local copy of the Illumina `iGenome` set of reference genomes.
 If it exists, you can note down the paths to this directory.

-Furthermore, some institutions will specify a common place to store all container images (e.g. for Docker, Singularity etc) in a cache directory.
+Furthermore, some institutions will specify a common place to store all container images (e.g. for Conda environments, Singularity images etc) in a cache directory.
 This helps preventing multiple users having their own copies of the same pipeline container image.
 You should find out if, and where this location exists and note down the path.

 ## Should jobs be run using a local `$TMPDIR`